Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps: HI intensity mapping power spectrum and bispectrum in redshift space

 We keep only the PNG terms that are linear in $\fnl$, since higher order $\fnl$ terms will not contribute with the fiducial choice of $\fnl=0$.
 Note that, the scale-independent non-Gaussian corrections discussed in \sref{sec:halo_bias} are absorbed in the linear and quadratic bias parameters in the expressions above.
-In the case of equilateral PNG ($\alpha=2$), the $b_\Psi k^\alpha/M(k)$ term in the $Z_1$ kernel \eqref{eq:Z1} becomes scale-independent on large scales and therefore degenerate with the linear bias.
+In the case of equilateral PNG ($\alpha=2$), the $b_\Psi k^\alpha/M(k)$ term in the $Z_1$ kernel \eref{eq:Z1} becomes scale-independent on large scales and therefore degenerate with the linear bias.
 Towards small scales $k\sim1/R_*$, with $R_*$ the scale of halo formation, there is a scale dependence introduced by the transfer function in $M(k)$, which however, makes this PNG correction term degenerate with higher-order derivative terms \cite{Assassi2015}.
 Due to these degeneracies, on both large and small scales, this $\fnl$ scale-dependent correction term does not have constraining power for equilateral PNG.
 Hence it is excluded from the linear kernel expression of the tree-level bispectrum, as well as from the HI power spectrum, in order to avoid numerical contributions in the PNG signal that would in principle be inaccessible by an LSS survey.
+This effectively means that only the HI bispectrum can contribute to the equilateral PNG signal, in the case of a combined power spectrum and bispectrum analysis.

-The stochastic terms in \eqref{eq:Bgs} approach their asymptotic constant values as $k\rightarrow 0$, which are those predicted by Poisson statistics (shot noise), and these will be chosen as their fiducial values.
+The stochastic terms in \eref{eq:Bgs} approach their asymptotic constant values as $k\rightarrow 0$, which are those predicted by Poisson statistics (shot noise), and these will be chosen as their fiducial values.
 In the HI halo model formalism (\sref{sec:halo_bias}), the shot noise term is given by \cite{Castorina2016}

 The effective number density can in turn be used for the fiducial values of all the stochastic contributions \cite{Schmidt2015,Desjacques2016}: